Page 8: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 Las Terrenas is a buzz of activity.
 We enjoy watching it all happen.

-We march up the beach in search of one more.
+A march up the beach in search of one more.

 They seem to all love me.
-Heidi says I am a dog whisperer.
+Heidi says I am a dog-whisperer.

 Ahhh….
 Sunset in Las Terrenas.